Click on the song titles above for lyrics and songwriting credits

 The albums cover art also saw a shift away from previous releases which had generally featured standard publicity photos to a more character based imagery- this time Bobbie is Fancy.
 It’s thought the cover painting was done by Bobbie herself based on a photo shoot of her in costume; a successful concept that would also be used on her next album Patchwork.

 Due to Bobbie’s surprise U.K. No 1 hit the previous year with her cover of the Bacharach & David song I’ll Never Fall In Love Again, Capitol decided to include the track on Fancy despite the fact that the track had already appeared on Bobbie’s previous LP, 1969’s Touch Em’ With Love.
-EMI, (who issued Capitol in the U.K) went a step further and renamed The Fancy album I’ll Never Fall In Love Again with alternative artwork and running order, including two additional songs to the U.S. release, the Self-penned Billy the Kid, (which would also appear on the following year’s Patchwork LP) and In the Ghetto, the 1969 Elvis Presley single.
+EMI, (who owned Capitol and distributed them in the U.K) went a step further and renamed The Fancy album I’ll Never Fall In Love Again with alternative artwork and running order, including two additional songs to the U.S. release, the Self-penned Billy the Kid, (which would also appear on the following year’s Patchwork LP) and In the Ghetto, the 1969 Elvis Presley single.

 U.K. LP running order: